 In-jokes: Fandom's been around for fifty years, and has accumulated a lot of tradition and mythology.
 Don't worry if you don't know why everyone laughs at the mention of lime Jell-O; just ask someone, and they'll tell you (if they know).
 It's understood that everybody has to start at the beginning, and it takes time to learn it all.

 Flyers advertising other conventions: These are handed out at parties, free for the taking, and are usually also piled on a table somewhere near registration.
 A good way to find out about all the conventions in your area is to attend one, and pick up one of everything on the freebie table.

 So, what are conventions like?
 Whatever you want them to be.
 A three-day film festival, a D&D tournament, a weekend of partying, a chance to meet real writers, serious discussion of literary or scientific issues, whatever you want.
-Hordes of people, ranging from infants to ancients, but mostly between fifteen and forty.
+Hordes of people, ranging from infants to ancients; they used to be mostly between fifteen and forty, but nowadays (2015) they trend much older, as younger fans often prefer online activities or other sorts of gatherings.
+(The greying of fandom has been a cause for concern in some circles.)
 You can knock yourself out trying to do and see everything (which you can't, except at very small conventions) or you can just settle somewhere casually and chat with people.

 All contents and referenced pages are copyright by Lawrence Watt Evans except as noted.

 All rights reserved

 No reproduction permitted without permission of the author